mariojrgithub/capstone_FINAL/README.md

-# Capstone Project: Using  a Batter's Offensive stats to Predict Their Last Season Played HR's, RBI's and AVE
+# Capstone Project: Using  a Batter's Offensive Statistics to Predict Their Last Season Played Batting Average, Runs Batted-In (RBI's) and Homeruns

 ## Author: Mario Sanchez, Jr.
 ## Date: 8/25/2019